President & CEO

 MSNBC declared him the “Worst Person in the World.”
 Bill O’Reilly named him a “Patriot” on Fox News.

 During his time here, he also has served as co-host of the CitizenLink radio program, host of Family News in Focus, and managing editor of the CitizenLink Daily Update.

 Prior to coming to Focus on the Family in 1999, he was the award-winning chief meteorologist at WLEX-TV in Lexington, Kentucky.
 He held the American Meteorological Society seal of approval.
 During his 14 years in the Bluegrass state, he created weekly features on children in the Special Needs Adoption Program, co-hosted the Children’s Miracle Network Telethon, and also served as a weekend minister for a country church.
 The governor honored him as a “Kentucky Colonel.”

 He’s a graduate and distinguished alumnus of Kentucky Christian University and has served on its board.
 He’s a graduate of Eastern Kentucky University, where he majored in broadcasting.
 He also earned a certificate of broadcast meteorology from Mississippi State University.

 Kim was practically born with a microphone in hand.
 She cut her first commercial at age 3, worked her first board shift at age 11 and has been on the air for most of her adult life in radio and television.
 Being the youngest (and most dramatic) of 5 children helped tremendously!

-Kim’s husband introduced her to the world of public policy and she’s been a junkie ever since, honing her skills over 10 years at Focus on the Family Action and then CitizenLink as well as directing and hosting Family News in Focus for several years.
+Kim’s husband introduced her to the world of public policy and she’s been a junkie ever since, honing her skills over a decade at Focus on the Family Action and then CitizenLink, as well as directing and hosting Family News in Focus for several years.

-Just for fun, she’s been married to Gary for 25 years and they have two amazing sons and two extremely crazy canines who all keep her hopping on a daily basis.
+Just for fun, she’s been married to Gary for more than 25 years and they have two amazing sons and two extremely crazy canines who all keep her hopping on a daily basis.